-B.3.3 Ownership and Maintenance of Passenger Rolling Stock
+B.3.3 Ownership and Maintenance of the Metropolitan Passenger Rolling Stock

-The current fleet of 33 English Electric (DM/D) and 88 Ganz Mavag (EM/ET) electric multiple units are wholly owned by KiwiRail.
+The current fleet of 33 English Electric (DM/D) and 88 Ganz Mavag cars (EM/ET) are wholly owned by KiwiRail.
 Locomotive hauled carriage stock (SW) used for the Wairarapa services are owned by KiwiRail and Greater Wellington Regional Council.
-A full list of the current train fleet, utilised on the Wellington suburban rail network is presented in Appendix A4.